nachazo/scryfalldler/README.md

 -------------------

 ### Text File Format

+Further explaining of the file format required by `-file <fileName>.txt`

 Text files used to declare the cards to download should have each line in the form...
 * `<amount> <card name>`
    For Example